Updated July 30, 2021

 - Warranty applies to the first owner only

 - Interlocking tabs are weak

-The LifeProof vinyl plank flooring comes with a lifetime limited warranty for residential use and a 10-year warranty for commercial use.
+The LifeProof vinyl plank floors come with a lifetime limited warranty for residential use and a 10-year warranty for commercial use.
 This warranty covers the following:

 - Factory defects

 - Water damage

 Additionally, to benefit from this warranty, wearing must be through the wear layer to the point where the printed pattern is altered.
 Fading must be to the point where the flooring is completely discolored.
 Stains must be from normal household cleaning aids, chemicals, or routine maintenance.
 The warranty also covers water damage that affects the structural integrity of the flooring; however, it doesn’t cover flooding.

 The following are not covered by the LifeProof warranty:

 - The use of improper cleaning aids

 - Any scratches, dents, or scuffs caused by vacuum cleaners